 The Best Lead Magnet Ideas for Interior Designers

-A lead magnet, also called an “opt-in,” “freebie,” (p.s. not a fan of this term; it devalues your work) or “complimentary resource” (much better), is an important step in your marketing funnel.
+A Lead Magnet, also called an “opt-in,” “freebie,” (p.s. not a fan of this term; it devalues your work) or “complimentary resource” (much better) is an important step in your marketing funnel.

 WHAT IS A LEAD MAGNET?

 In short, it’s a resource that’s highly tailored to your ideal client.
 A potential client sees it on your website, feels excited to download it, and subscribes to your mailing list to receive it.
-Once they’re on your mailing list, you now have the opportunity to develop your relationship with them — serve, educate, and inspire — via a nurture sequence, monthly newsletters, and other outreach.
+Once they’re on your mailing list, you now have the opportunity to develop your relationship with them — serve, educate, and inspire — via a welcome sequence, monthly newsletters, and other outreach.

 To help you leverage this system for your own business, let’s look at the basics: